Prefrontal cortex and its importance

 Transcranial magnetic stimulation for depression?

 Transcranial magnetic stimulation or TMS is the use of magnetic rays to target parts of the brain, mainly for depression and anxiety.
-It is a noninvasive procedure that requires little to no anaesthesia.
-Transcranial magnetic stimulation is usually recommended for treatment-resistant mental health disorders especially depression in recent years.
+It is a noninvasive procedure that requires little to no anesthesia.
+TMS is usually recommended for treatment-resistant mental health disorders especially depression in recent years.